anpham2407/medusa-plugin-blog/README.md

-# medusa-plugin-blog
+# medusa-plugin-customer-blog

-Provides a basic blog backend for Medusa.
+This plugin forked from https://pevey.com/medusa-plugin-blog Provides a basic blog backend for Medusa.
+Add relationship with customer
+Customer will manage their own Blog

 [Documentation](https://pevey.com/medusa-plugin-blog)